Particular/docs.particular.net/nservicebus/gateway/index.md

 In Version 5 the gateway is provided by the `NServiceBus.Gateway` NuGet.
 In Version 3 and Version 4 the gateway is included in the core assembly, meaning that every endpoint is capable of running a gateway.

-To turn on the gateway, add the following to your configuration:
+To turn on the gateway, add the following to the configuration:

 snippet:GatewayConfiguration